a-sit-plus/gradle-conventions-plugin/README.md

 This plugin targets Kotlin JVM and multiplatform projects and provides the following functionality:

-* Version management of core libraries, Dokka, Kotlin, certain Kotlin plugins, and JVM toolchain
+* Version management of core libraries, Dokka, Kotlin, certain Kotlin plugins, Gradle Ktor Plugin (and ktor libraries), and JVM toolchain
 * Shorthands for various commonly-used dependencies
 * Natural extension functions to ass common dependencies
 * Autoconfiguration of Kotest for multiplatform projects